istio/istio.io/content/docs/tasks/traffic-management/egress-gateway.md

 Consider an organization that has strict security requirements.
 According to these requirements all the traffic that leaves the service mesh must flow through a set of dedicated nodes.
 These nodes will run on dedicated machines, separately from the rest of the nodes used for running applications in the cluster.
 The special nodes will serve for policy enforcement on the egress traffic and will be monitored more thoroughly than the rest of the nodes.

 Istio 0.8 introduced the concept of [ingress and egress gateways](/docs/reference/config/istio.networking.v1alpha3/#Gateway).
-Ingress gateways allow defining entrance points into the service mesh so all the incoming traffic flows through these entrance points. _Egress gateway_ is a symmetrical concept, it defines exit points for the mesh.
+Ingress gateways allow one to define entrance points into the service mesh that all incoming traffic flows through. _Egress gateway_ is a symmetrical concept, it defines exit points for the mesh.
 An egress gateway allows Istio features, for example, monitoring and route rules, to be applied to traffic exiting the mesh.

 Additional use case is a cluster where the application nodes do not have public IPs.
 Defining an egress gateway, directing all the egress traffic through it and allocating public IPs to the egress gateway nodes allows the application nodes access external services in a controlled way.